Russell takes first F1 win in Sao Paulo sprint

 It left Alonso distinctly unimpressed and provoked some spiky radio messages, in which he made clear that he disapproved of Ocon's driving.

-The incident damaged Ocon's sidepod, and he dropped down from sixth on the first lap to finish 18th.
+The incident damaged Ocon's sidepod, and he dropped down from sixth on the first lap to finish 18th, his car catching fire in the pit lane at the end.

 Kudos to Magnussen for getting pole and for staying within the top ten.